Let’s build the future that we want to live in.

 Exploring The Everyday is an interview series exploring interesting individuals or companies who are trying to make an impact on the lives of everyday people.
-You can learn more about this series here, or read our past interviews here.

 What do you think about when you hear the words, “lab grown meat”?
 Are images of Frankenstein and his monster coming to mind?
 The reality is that it’s not that scary or crazy of a concept.
 Just like doctors and scientists have been attempting to grow human organs for transplants, others in the field have been trying to grow animal parts in a lab for humans to consume.